 - Special applications: Technical openings, relief boreholes, or attachment points, for example before working with cutting torch systems on tanks under an appropriate safety concept.

 When splitting concrete and natural stone, precise boreholes are generally required to insert hydraulic wedge splitters.
 The drilling drive unit defines the quality of the splitting result: position, diameter, depth, and straightness of the drillings determine crack propagation and the repeatability of the splitting operation.
 Hydraulic drilling drive units with high torque and a stand-mounted feed unit provide the necessary stability for larger diameters and hard rocks.
-The combination of suitable speed, appropriate contact pressure, and a suitable core bit minimizes spalling and improves tool life—an essential prerequisite for efficient work with rock and concrete splitters.
+The combination of suitable speed, appropriate contact pressure, and a suitable core bit minimizes spalling and improves tool life – an essential prerequisite for efficient work with rock and concrete splitters.
+Typical bore diameters in splitting workflows range from small pilot holes to medium and large cores; consistent spacing and perpendicularity increase splitting predictability and reduce energy demand.

 Selection criteria and sizing